AmadeuszFilipek/super-octo-mafia/README.md

 ## Notes
 - This app uses sound effects to indicate when the mafia can open eyes and when everyone can open eyes.
 - Admin player should have their speaker enabled.
-- This app is intended to use when playing toghether in one room.
+- This app is intended to use when playing together in one room.
 - App does not support text chat between players.